elematic/heximal/packages/components/README.md

 component or called from another template.
 They are declared with the `h-auto` attribute.

-Auto templates are neccessary to be able to use bindings in the main document without rendering the text of the bidning expression.
+Auto templates are necessary to be able to use bindings in the main document without rendering the text of the binding expression.
 The expressions are stripped before rendering, and replaced with their values.

 Auto-templates are also run as a signal effect, so that they update whenever any